min2ha/ukwa-site/content/target/45188/index.en.md

   "subject": "Local History Societies "
 }

-# Finlaggan : the centre of the Lordship of the Isles

 Site of an organisation focussing on the local and family history and archaeology of Finlaggan, Islay, Argyll & Bute